sc-mitton/BankApp/README.md

 ### Bank App

-This java app is only a simple java app that simulates a banking system in the command line
+This  app is only a simple java app that simulates a banking system in the command line.

+# Running